Homezonic/Flutterwave-Rave-PHP-SDK/README.md

      * */
     function onCancel($transactionReference){
         // Do something, anything!
-        // Note: Somethings a payment can be successful, before a user clicks the cancel button so proceed with caution echo 'Payment canceled by user......'.$transactionReference.'<br />'; //Remember to delete this line }
+        // Note: Sometimes a payment can be successful, before a user clicks the cancel button so proceed with caution echo 'Payment canceled by user......'.$transactionReference.'<br />'; //Remember to delete this line }